-"Whatever the reasons, individuals that choose to seek a career in counseling usually have one thing in common—a desire to help people work through life’s challenges."—Council for Accreditation of Counseling & Related Educational Programs (CACREP)
+"Whatever the reasons, individuals that choose to seek a career in counseling usually have one thing in common—a desire to help people work through life’s challenges."—Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-For more than 100 years, counselors have been called by their desire to help, advocate for, and support those looking for meaning, direction, and fulfillment.
-Today, one in five Americans suffers from mental illness, and there has never been more need for trained, caring counselors.
-For individuals in need, counselors offer a connection to hope and a healthier life.
+For more than 100 years, clinical mental health counselors have been called by their desire to help, advocate for, and support those looking for meaning, direction, and fulfillment.
+Today, one in five Americans suffers from mental illness, and there has never been a greater need for trained, caring clinicians.
+For people facing challenges, mental health counselors offer a connection to hope and a healthier life.

-If you are ready to become a counselor, you will need to earn a master’s in counseling to seek licensure, which is required to practice in all states.
+If you are interested in becoming a mental health counselor, you must earn a master’s in counseling and subsequently seek licensure to practice in your state.

-The field of counseling is rooted in historical perspective.
+The field of mental health counseling is rooted in historical perspective.
 Beginning in the 1800s as a form of advice-giving and evolving to today’s research-based practice, counseling has always sought to provide guidance and support to those in need.
-You can learn about what mental health counselors do and discover how they help individuals, families, couples, and groups address life challenges and choices—from managing stress to overcoming addictions.
-You can also explore our History of Counseling time line to learn more about the field.
+Learn about what mental health counselors do, and discover how they help individuals, families, couples, and groups address life challenges and choices—from managing stress to overcoming addictions.
+You can also explore our History of Counseling timeline to learn more about the field.

 The mental health profession offers a range of career options, from social work to psychology to counseling.
-But which one is right for you?
-To decide, examine the differences between these fields.
+To help decide which one is right for you, consider the differences between these fields.